GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-01-28-visitor-and-abstract-syntax-tree.md

 _"Represents an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates."_

-The book immediately uses the example of AST's to clarify the concept, meaning that the two are sort of naturally connected.
+The book uses the example of AST's to clarify the concept, meaning that the two are sort of naturally connected.
 In Java, Abstract syntax trees are collections of Java  objects that implement the Tree interface, directly or indirectly.
 There are [many subinterfaces](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/com/sun/source/tree/Tree.html) but in the end, every element in the AST can be of type Tree.

 ## Single dispatch, @Override and method overloading

 Java needs the Visitor pattern because it is a single dispatch language.
-The word 'dispatch' is about the question how and when Java decides which method should be applied to an object whose runtime type differs from its reference type.
+The word 'dispatch' is about how and when Java decides which method should be applied to an object whose runtime type differs from its reference type.
 For example, when I have the following declaration:

 ```
 Animal cat = new Cat();